 The International Gemmological Institute (IGI), the oldest institute of its kind in Antwerp, was set up in 1975 and along with its sister laboratory in New York, is one of the leading gemological institutions in the world.

 Today, a staff of just 3 has grown to over 250 professionals dedicated to a standard of excellence second to none in Antwerp, New York, Bangkok, Mumbai and Tokyo.
 Today IGI issues more than 400.000 reports a year.

 Ten years ago, only the diamond dealer was using gemological reports.
 Today, consumers in general have become more demanding and quality conscious about the products they buy.
-A jewelry buyer seeking an explanation of why two similar diamond rings are priced $1.000 apart will not be satisfied with being told simply that one is a 'better' diamond.
+A jewellery buyer seeking an explanation of why two similar diamond rings are priced $1.000 apart will not be satisfied with being told simply that one is a 'better' diamond.
 He or she will want to know why it's better.
-Consequently, today's jewelry consumers are more familiar with the 4C's than their parents would have been.
-Jewellers now consider supplying such information as an integral part of any sale and modern retail training programs stress the importance of providing independent gemological reports for gems and jewelry in addition to educating the consumer.
+Consequently, today's jewellery consumers are more familiar with the 4C's than their parents would have been.
+Jewellers now consider supplying such information as an integral part of any sale and modern retail training programs stress the importance of providing independent gemological reports for gems and jewellery in addition to educating the consumer.